 2. The updated policy applies to financial institutions.
 The prior 2016 policy excluded financial institutions from the scope of the policy, citing “unique reporting obligations” that apply to the financial sector.
 Many industry participants felt that the financial institutions carve-out in the 2016 policy was unfair and inconsistent with the aim of the policy to encourage cooperation in sanctions and export controls violations, particularly for a sector that is a frequent player in the sanctions context in particular.
 The updated policy removes that exclusion, offering financial institutions the same benefits of self-disclosure as other companies.

 3. The revised policy reflects efforts to standardize DOJ policy.
 The revised policy more closely tracks analogous DOJ voluntary self-disclosure policies, such as the FCPA Corporate Enforcement Policy and the Justice Manual guidance on voluntary self-disclosures.
 Although there are some notable differences (the primary benefit of the FCPA policy is a presumption of a declination rather than a non-prosecution agreement), the policies use common definitions and many of the disclosure, cooperation, and remediation processes closely mirror those found in the FCPA policy.
-Our assessment of the FCPA policy can be found here and here.
+Our assessment of the FCPA policy can be found here (December 2017) and here (April 2016).

 4. Compliance with the policy requires careful orchestration.
 To obtain the full benefit of a voluntary self-disclosure, NSD emphasizes that companies must report violations to NSD’s Counterintelligence and Export Control Section.
 Although NSD encourages reporting to regulatory agencies that handle administrative enforcement of export control and sanctions laws, reporting to such agencies – including the State, Commerce, and Treasury Departments – is not sufficient to qualify for the benefits of the voluntary self-disclosure policy.
 For that reason, companies must carefully consider whether identified violations may be criminal in nature, and, if so, how to sequence their disclosures to ensure compliance with the terms of the policy and to avoid a circumstance where a prior disclosure to another agency may bar the organization from obtaining the benefit of the policy.